IronWifi/docs/configuration-guides/cisco_wlc.md

 Click on the **Save Configuration** link to save and apply new settings.

-Finally, install a valid SSL certificate on your controller to prevent warning messages displayed to your clients.
+Finally, change the default controller IP address from 1.1.1.1 to some IP address (1.1.1.50 for example) and install a valid SSL certificate on your controller to prevent warning messages displayed to your clients.